raphaelreme/trase-in/Install.md

 # 2. [Optional] Install Mamba (If not already installed)

-The installation guidlines have recently changed.
-You can follow them.
-Another way is to install it with conda with the following:
+We advise following the online guidelines.
+Nonetheless here is how you can install it through conda:

 ```bash
 $ conda install -n base -c conda-forge mamba